 A cabinet that's positioned deeper into an island is out of the way but still close at hand, which is good for infrequently used dishes and kitchen gadgets.

 Create seamless storage with door fronts that look like decorative panels.
 A push latch opens these panels to reveal a magnet board on one side and an icemaker on the other.
-The cabinets behind the magnet board left only a sliver of space on the end of the island, but it was just enough room to include a play station, which keeps kids occupied while Mom or Dad cooks.
+The cabinets behind the magnet board left only a sliver of space on the end of the island, but it was just enough room to include the play station, which keeps kids occupied while Mom and Dad cook.
 The panel on the left conceals a deeper nook that houses an icemaker.

-An island can work in a smaller kitchen if it?s scaled to suit the size of the room.
-Though it?s only 2 feet wide (to allow plenty of clearance on all sides), this island offers a prep sink, a chef-friendly butcher-block top, and storage underneath and on the ends.
-Classic-look columns on all four corners of the island reflect an emphasis on furniture-style design.
+An island can work in a smaller kitchen if it's scaled to suit the size of the room.
+Though it's only 2 feet wide (to allow plenty of clearance on all sides), this island offers a prep sink, a chef-friendly butcher-block top, and storage underneath and on the ends.
+Classic-look columns on the corners of the island emphasize its furniture-style design.

-You like to use your kitchen island as a location for mixing cookie dough and cake batter, right?
-So keep cumbersome baking pans and cookie sheets where you need them -- in vertical storage space below the island top (behind closed doors).
+If you like to use your kitchen island for mixing cookie dough and cake batter, keep cumbersome baking pans and cookie sheets where you need them -- in vertical storage space below the island top (and behind closed doors).
 If your kitchen island is in a fixed position (rather than on wheels), include electrical outlets behind tilt-down drawer fronts.
 They're perfect for plugging in a mixer.